ChACiooh/Genshin5StarEstimation/README.md

 Program which estimates probabilities of pick 5 star characters in n tries on Genshin Impact.

 ## Developer
-Hanyang University student whose major is Computer Software Department.
+- Hanyang University student whose major is Computer Software Department.
+- contact : @7A4ys(twitter) / email:honoki47@gmail.com

 ## Purpose
 People who wants to pick new 5 star character always have money issue.
 So, when people know how much money they have and consider how many they want to pick, this will be helpful.